BSH-Werkstatt/datatrain-webclient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## Installation

+Install all dependencies by first installing yarn: `npm i -g yarn` and then installing everything from the `package.json` with `yarn install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Code Formatting

+To reformat all code run `prettier src/** --write`.
+It changes all code to conform to the prettier standard.
+Use `ng lint` to display any code formatting errors prior to committing.

 ## Code scaffolding